 These panels will enable users to take advantage of the 2009 EU Renewable Energy Directive's target for the UK to achieve 15 per cent of its energy consumption from renewable sources by 2020.

-Cairngorm have invested "a significant six figure sum" in acquiring panels under an exclusive deal with German ceramic hob manufacturers Schott and in training personnel on installing and maintaining them.
+Cairngorm has invested "a significant six-figure sum" in acquiring panels under an exclusive deal with German ceramic hob manufacturers Schott and in training personnel on installing and maintaining them.

 David Dowling, managing director of Cairngorm Windows, which employs 65 people at its Inverness facility, said:"We're excited about the potential of a significant diversification in our activities.

 "Ordinary solar panels need heat -- but photo-voltaic panels turn daylight into electricity.
 One UK Government 'carrot' is that VAT on these panels is only 5 per cent, not 20 per cent -- but their bigger incentive is that electricity companies are now required by law to buy back surplus electricity generated via photo voltaic.

 "They have to pay you back 41.3 pence for every kilowatt you generate, whether or not you use it -- plus another 3 pence for what you do not use.
 Realistic estimates put the income repaid at between £800 and £1200 annually and it is tax-free.

 Mr Dowling added:" We've gained approval from the Renewable Energy Assurance Limited (REAL) so as to be able to exclusively install these Schott panels north of Dundee , and they do not allow extravagant claims or hard sells.
 REAL also holds courses through which our technicians must be qualified before being able to work on these panels."

 Inverness electrical contractor Scott Adameic will attended such a course next week to become the first installer of the new Cairngorm photovoltaic product.
 He will be responsible for ensuring that customers are connected to the feed-in tariff system.
 Cairngorm roofers and sales people have also gained qualification.